ankonzoid/artificio/process_images/README.md

 Here we provide tools for you for processing your image dataset.
 All you need to do is place your .jpg or .jpeg images into the `input` directory, run the code, then pick up your processed images in the `output` directory.

-Currently we provide 4 processing techniques for you to apply to your images:
+Currently we provide 4 common image processing techniques:

 1) Greyscaling